 Our Theatre and Performance BA (Hons) programme will train you to be an industry professional with the ability to work across different areas of theatre and the performing arts.
 You’ll be immersed in a range of creative disciplines, including performing, directing, writing, dramaturgy and technical areas of theatre.

 Our teaching team is composed of industry professionals and the programme includes regular sessions with innovative guests who will share their expertise with you.
 This will allow you to make valuable contacts and learn from the experiences of some of the most exciting theatre-makers the city has to offer.
 You’ll also have many opportunities to showcase your work and create original performances.
+Get a first-hand experience of our 2021 graduate cohort's theatre show, which was live streamed to adapt to the lockdown period.
+You can also read about a graduate's experience of studying in the lockdown in this Evening Standard article.

 Looking for a course that'll prepare you for life as a leader in theatre and the performing arts?
 Our Theatre and Performance BA (Hons) does just that.
 We emphasise learning by doing, which means you’ll not only gain comprehensive knowledge of theatre production from conception to performance, but also create and showcase your own performances.